CSCfi/csc-user-guide/docs/data/sensitive-data/crypt4gh_client.md

 ## Crypt4GH Command Line Interface (CLI)

-For documentation and more information you can check [Crypt4GH](https://github.com/EGA-archive/crypt4gh.git)

-In this example, first we generate your permanent key pair ( a private key password protected and a public key that can be shared with collaborators).
+In this example, we first generate your permanent key pair: a _private key_ and a _public key_.
 Then, we encrypt a file with your public key (_my_key.pub_) and your collaborators public key (_her_key.pub_).
 In this way, both you and your collaborator will be able to decrypt the file in your safe environment whithout a need to share secret keys or passwords.

  ### Step 1: Install the latest version of Crypt4GH encryption tool